NLnetLabs/incremental-deleg/site/index.md

 layout: default
 permalink: /
 ---
-This website hosts information on the domains we have deployed for evaluating and testing the [`draft-homburg-deleg-incremental-deleg`](/draft-homburg-deleg-incremental-deleg-latest.html) protocol proposal.
+This website hosts information on the domains we have deployed for evaluating and testing the [`draft-homburg-deleg-incremental-deleg`](/draft-homburg-deleg-incremental-deleg-latest.html) protocol proposal, as well as [`draft-wesplaap-deleg`](https://datatracker.ietf.org/doc/draft-wesplaap-deleg/).

 ## Zones and name servers